How to Design a SaaS Marketing Funnel That Skyrockets Sales

 Co-hosting or making a guest appearance on another organization’s blog, podcast, or webinar is a great way to extend your brand’s reach and cement your reputation as an industry expert.

 For example, Writer’s CEO, May Habib, has been making a string of guest appearances across various webinars and podcasts.
-And not just any podcasts and webinars – ones related to AI content writing and overall content creation.
-These are closely related to their SaaS product.
+And not just any podcasts and webinars—ones related to AI content writing and overall content creation, which are closely related to their SaaS product.

 2. Ebooks